Genesis (spacecraft): Sample extraction and results

 Initial investigations showed that some wafers had crumbled on impact, but others were largely intact.
 Desert dirt entered the capsule, but not liquid water.
 Because the solar wind particles were expected to be embedded in the wafers, whereas the contaminating dirt was thought likely just to lie on the surface, it was possible to separate the dirt from the samples.
 Unexpectedly, it was not terrestrial desert soil introduced in the crash that proved most difficult to deal with during the sample analysis process, but the craft's own compounds such as lubricants and craft-building materials.

 The analysis team stated that they should be able to achieve most of their primary science goals.
 On September 21, 2004, the extraction began, and in January 2005 a first sample piece of an aluminum wafer was sent to scientists at Washington University in St. Louis for analysis.

 The Genesis solar wind samples are under long-term curation at NASA Johnson Space Center so that as sample analysis techniques evolve, pristine solar wind samples will be available to the scientific community in the decades to come.
+However, NASA announced in July 2025 that due to budget constraints, Genesis Collection samples will no longer be made available to researchers.